 The pool house does so via its green roof, which represents a bit of a daring move for the city of West Lake.
 That’s because in between those severe thunderstorms, the Austin area tends to get hit with long, hot dry spells that can spell the end of the kind of sedums and moss found on your typical green roof in, say, Portland.
 But Legge was unfazed, collaborating with American Hydrotech — the consultant behind the huge green roof on the California Academy of Sciences in San Francisco — to develop a solution.
 That solution includes a moisture retention layer and a mesh system that geotechnical engineers tend to rely on in constructing steep roads for the military — just the thing for keeping plants moist and secure during those long dry spells.

 The surrounding environment does its part to retain rainwater as well.
-The pool, instead of sitting atop the typical concrete pad, is surrounded by a Hadrian limestone terrace constructed like a wood deck or catwalk in which the frame is galvanized steel.
+The solar heated pool, instead of sitting atop the typical concrete pad, is surrounded by a Hadrian limestone terrace constructed like a wood deck or catwalk in which the frame is galvanized steel.
 Plastic pedestals were mounted to this frame, and pavers set on top of them.
 This allows storm water to percolate through eighth-inch joints, accommodating the slow absorption of water through the soil.